 The Department of Special Services’ mission is to identify students who meet the federal and state guidelines as a student with a disability.
 Upon identification, the district will provide appropriate services to teach the students to become active members of the community based on their individual abilities and strengths.
 We are focused and committed to providing a program to meet the diverse academic, social, and emotional needs of our students.
-This mission is not possible without the collaboration of parents, students, administrators, child study team members, and special educators.
+This mission is not possible without the collaboration of parents, students, administrators, related services personnel, child study team members, general education teachers and special education teachers.

 The special education program in Livingston is based upon the Individuals with Disabilities Education Act (IDEA) and the New Jersey Administrative Code 6A:14 for special education.
 IDEA governs how special education and related services are to be provided to children with disabilities from the age of 3 through 21, in accordance with the student’s Individualized Education Program (IEP).